-- Encourage and enable infill development and medium density housing within the existing urban footprint to maximise the use of developable land and provide a range of housing types. - > Identify and provide greenfield growth areas to ensure long-term housing needs can be met. - Enable a mix of residential density and typology in growth areas that enables a diversity of housing to be developed based on the varying topography of the site. - > Reassess appropriate development for the Taihape West Slip Zone. - > Ensure infrastructure is available to support housing growth. - > Enable the development of housing options for the elderly so they are able to remain in the community as they age.
+- Encourage and enable infill development and medium density housing within the existing urban footprint to maximise the use of developable land and provide a range of housing types. - > Identify and provide greenfield growth areas to ensure long-term housing needs can be met. - > Enable a mix of residential density and typology in growth areas that enables a diversity of housing to be developed based on the varying topography of the site. - > Reassess appropriate development for the Taihape West Slip Zone. - > Ensure infrastructure is available to support housing growth.